TomHedges/onboarding/README.md

-# Onboarding
+# JustGiving Fundraising Front-end Engineer Onboarding

-This document aims to outlines some areas of interest when onboarding as a front-end developer at Just Giving for the Fundraising team.

-## 1. An introduction to Justgiving

 Welcome! ¡Hola!
 Bonjour!
 Guten Tag!

+This document aims to outlines some areas of interest and quick reference when onboarding as a front-end developer at Just Giving for the Fundraising team.

+## 1. An introduction to Justgiving

 #### Experiencing the platform as a user, to give context: